d2l-ai/d2l-en/chapter_deep-learning-basics/numerical-stability-and-init.md

 ### Default Initialization

-In the previous sections, e.g. in [“Gluon Implementation of Linear Regression”](linear-regression-gluon.md), we used `net.initialize(init.Normal(sigma=0.01))` as a way to pick normally distributed random numbers as initial values for the weights.
+In the previous sections, e.g. in [“Concise Implementation of Linear Regression”](linear-regression-gluon.md), we used `net.initialize(init.Normal(sigma=0.01))` as a way to pick normally distributed random numbers as initial values for the weights.
 If the initialization method is not specified, such as `net.initialize()`, MXNet will use the default random initialization method: each element of the weight parameter is randomly sampled with an uniform distribution $U[-0.07, 0.07]$ and the bias parameters are all set to $0$.
 Both choices tend to work quite well in practice for moderate problem sizes.

 ### Xavier Initialization